Nicéphore Soglo: Biography

 In the March 1996 presidential election, Soglo again took first place in the first round, but in the second round he was defeated by Mathieu Kérékou, receiving 47.51% of the vote.
 Soglo alleged election fraud, but this was rejected by the Constitutional Court.
-He is known as "Benin's Walesa".

 In a bid to regain the presidency in the March 2001 election, he placed second behind Mathieu Kérékou, winning 27.12% of the vote.
 Although Soglo qualified to participate in a run-off against Kérékou, he withdrew alleging irregularities, which resulted in a Kérékou victory.
 Soglo could not run again in the March 2006 presidential election due to the age limit of 70 years; his son Lehady Soglo ran as the candidate of the Renaissance Party instead, placing fourth with 8.44% of the vote.
 Another son, Ganiou, also ran in the election, but he fared poorly, receiving only about 0.17% of the vote.

 Nicéphore Soglo and the RB were victorious in the December 2002-January 2003 municipal election in Cotonou, Benin's largest city.
 In the 12th arrondissement, Soglo defeated pro-government Movement candidate Sévérin Adjovi.
 Soglo was elected as Mayor by the city's council on 13 February 2003, receiving the support of 41 of the 45 councillors, and he was sworn in on the same day.
 He said that he would focus on reducing pollution and improving waste management and drainage.

 While hospitalized at the American Hospital of Paris, located in Neuilly-sur-Seine, Soglo was falsely reported to have died in February 2005.
 Along with former United States President Jimmy Carter, Soglo headed the multinational delegation of the National Democratic Institute and the Carter Center for the October 2005 Liberian election.

 Soglo ran for re-election as a municipal councillor in the April 2008 local election in Cotonou; he was also the RB candidate for Mayor, vowing to continue to modernize the city and create a system of public transportation.
 He faced Jérôme Dandjinou of the governing Cauris Forces for an Emerging Benin.
 Following the local election, the municipal councillors re-elected Soglo as Mayor on 3 June 2008.
 There were 48 votes in favor of Soglo and one abstention.

 He was succeeded as Mayor by his son, Léhady Soglo, who had previously served as his deputy.